Skip to content

 What investment return do I need to make financing worth it?

 The return needed to break even with the cost of borrowing is sometimes called the break-even rate, and it varies depending on the loan interest rate and term.
 If the expected investment return sits comfortably above that figure, financing may look attractive in theory — but it is worth remembering that expected returns are not guaranteed.
-This calculator can help find a personal break-even rate in seconds.
+This calculator can help find a personal break-even rate quickly.

 Does paying cash always save money in the long run?